sr0626/connect-dynamic-routing/README.md

-# ☁️ Amazon Connect Infrastructure Setup with Metrics
+# ☁️ Amazon Connect Infrastructure Setup with Metrics and Dynamic Routing using Lambda function.

 This repository contains Infrastructure-as-Code (IaC) for deploying and managing an **Amazon Connect** instance and its related AWS resources using **Terraform**.